mui/material-ui/docs/src/pages/components/dividers/dividers-de.md

 ## Vertikale Trennlinien

+You can also render a divider with content.

+{{"demo": "pages/components/dividers/DividerText.js"}}

+## Vertical divider

 You can also render a divider vertically using the `orientation` prop.
-Note the use of the `flexItem` prop to accommodate for the flex container.

 {{"demo": "pages/components/dividers/VerticalDividers.js", "bg": true}}

+> Note the use of the `flexItem` prop to accommodate for the flex container.

+### Vertical with text

+You can also render a vertical divider with content.

+{{"demo": "pages/components/dividers/VerticalDividerText.js"}}